projectcalico/calico/v3.6/security/kubernetes-network-policy.md

 ```
 {: .no-select-button}

-##### Allow ingress connections, pods in a different namespace
+##### Allow ingress connections from pods in a different namespace

-To allow traffic from pods in a different namespace, use a namespace selector in the ingress policy rule.
+To allow connections from pods in a different namespace, use a namespace selector in the ingress policy rule.
 In the following policy, the namespace selector matches one or more Kubernetes namespaces and is combined with the pod selector that selects pods within those namespaces.

 >**Note**: Namespace selectors can only be used in policy rules.
 The **spec.podSelector** applies only to pods in the same namespace as the policy.
 {: .alert .alert-info}

-In the following example, incoming traffic is allowed only if it comes from a pod with color=red, in a namespace with shape=square, on port 80.
+In the following example, incoming connections are allowed only if they come from a pod with **color=red**, in a namespace with **shape=square**, on port **80**.

 ```
 kind: NetworkPolicy